 2. How big should an outdoor dog potty area be?

+The size of an outdoor dog potty area can vary depending on a few factors, primarily the size of your dog and the available space in your yard.
 If your dog is anything like mine, they need some space to walk around and smell the area before going.
+Here are some general guidelines to help you decide:

 It will also be harder to train your pup to only go in the potty area and not on the rest of the lawn.